pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 ### Max TTL (mins)

-For a playbook method a value for **Max TTL (mins)** should always be entered; a running playbook will be terminated after this time value.
+For a playbook method a value for **Max TTL (mins)** should always be entered; a running playbook will be terminated after this time.
 In CFME 5.9.3 the default is 0 minutes.

 > **Note**
 >